 So, where does optimism come from?
 Is it something we are born with or is it learned?
 For some lucky individuals, being optimistic comes naturally.
 The good news is that, for those who don't have it naturally, optimism is an attitude that can be learned and practiced.
 Here are some strategies you can consider in your journey to becoming more optimistic or in helping someone else who suffers from pessimism:

 This paper would not be balanced if we did not address the benefits of pessimism.
 Pessimists, as Seligman explains, may be more realistic and accurate about dangers and risks.
 At times, when there is a risk of serious negative consequences, a cautious, risk-avoiding evaluation is appropriate and desirable.
 But the positive effects of being optimistic – fighting depression, aiding in professional, academic and sports achievement, and boosting mental and physical health – outweigh the benefits of being a career pessimist.
-The answer then is, as Seligman explains, "flexible optimism", i.e. having the wisdom to assess situations and identify those that require a pessimistic inquisition, and those that call for optimism, for having a "can do" attitude" and taking a chance.
+The answer then is, as Seligman explains, "flexible optimism," i.e. having the wisdom to assess situations and identify those that require a pessimistic inquisition, and those that call for optimism, for having a "can do" attitude" and taking a chance.
 Winston Churchill had a reason for saying: "A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty."
 Practice seeing the opportunity.

-Copyright © 2006 Bruna Martinuzzi.
+Copyright © 2009- by Bruna Martinuzzi.
 All Rights Reserved.

-This article is adapted from Bruna Martinuzzi’s book: The Leader as a Mensch: Become the Kind of Person Others Want to Follow.
-Bruna is an educator, author, speaker and founder of Clarion Enterprises Ltd, a company which specializes in emotional intelligence, leadership, Myers-Briggs and presentation skills training.
-Click here to contact her or visit her website at www.increaseyoureq.com.
-Click here for other articles by Bruna.
+This article is an excerpt from Bruna Martinuzzi’s book: "The Leader as a Mensch: Become the Kind of Person Others Want to Follow."
+Bruna is an educator, author and speaker specializing in emotional intelligence, leadership, Myers-Briggs and presentation skills training.
+Visit her website at www.clarionenterprises.com.